al-zah/tarantino/README.md

 ```

 Routes can sometimes become very complex, `simple/:tokens` don't always
 suffice.
-Director supports regular expressions inside the route names.
+Tarantino supports regular expressions inside the route names.
 The
 values captured from the regular expressions are passed to your listener
 function.